moj-analytical-services/splink/docs/topic_guides/splink_fundamentals/settings.md

             ],
         ),
         cl.ExactMatch("city").configure(term_frequency_adjustments=True),
-        ctl.EmailComparison("email"),
+        cl.EmailComparison("email"),
     ],
 ```

-Using functions from the [comparison template library](../comparisons//comparison_templates.ipynb) and [comparison library](../comparisons/customising_comparisons.ipynb#method-1-using-the-comparisonlibrary) to define **how** these features should be compared.
+Using functions from the [comparison library](../comparisons/customising_comparisons.ipynb#method-1-using-the-comparisonlibrary) to define **how** these features should be compared.